ecmel/vscode-html-css/README.md

 ## Additional Style Sheets

-If it is not possible to specify local or remote styles in HTML or via template inheritance, they can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all HTML files within that workspace folder:
+If it is not possible to specify local or remote styles in HTML or via template inheritance, they can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all HTML files within that workspace folder.

+### Example

 **`.vscode/settings.json`**
 ```json